rwieruch/react-apollo-async-testing/README.md

 # react-apollo-async-testing

-A lightweight way to test your Mutation and Query components in React Apollo ([react-apollo](https://github.com/apollographql/react-apollo)).
+**Beta:** A lightweight way to test your Mutation and Query components in React Apollo ([react-apollo](https://github.com/apollographql/react-apollo)).

 ## Install & Usage

 On the command line:

-`npm install react-apollo-async-testing`
+`npm install --save-dev react-apollo-async-testing`

 In your application: